nabil2i/recordplus/README.md

 1. Upload a video

-* PHASE 1: Send a video upload request with the title(mandatory), the description(optional) and a first chunk of your video(mandatory) .
+* PHASE 1: Send a video upload request with the title(optional), the description(optional) and a first chunk of your video(mandatory) .
 You will receive a video ID that you will use to send remaining chuncks of you video.
 The video ID will be in the endpoint URL

 *Endpoint:*  `POST`: ```/record/videos/```

 *Parameters:*

 ```
-title: string, maxLength(255)
+title: string, maxLength(255, optional)
 description: string(optional)
 video_file: binary
 ```